bold-commerce/checkout-react-components/README.md

 - **initialData (required)**

   This is all the supporting information for the checkout. (ex: languages, currency, etc.).
 This is also provided by the `orders/init` endpoint.

+- **onError (optional)**

+  Allows your app to manually handle server errors by supplying a callback function.

 ### Customer
 Displays the customer entry fields and handles all customer logic.